quicwg/base-drafts/draft-ietf-quic-transport.md

 ## MAX_STREAMS Frames {#frame-max-streams}

-The MAX_STREAMS frames (type=0x12 and 0x13) inform the peer of the cumulative number of streams of a given type it is permitted to open.
+A MAX_STREAMS frame (type=0x12 or 0x13) inform the peer of the cumulative number of streams of a given type it is permitted to open.
 A MAX_STREAMS frame with a type of 0x12 applies to bidirectional streams, and a MAX_STREAMS frame with a type of 0x13 applies to unidirectional streams.